 Best Hike of the Year

-We’re going to give the annual Hocking Hills Winter Hike a lifetime achievement award.
-It’s a great hike and has been great fun for us every year we’ve participated.
+We’ve excluded the Hocking Hills Winter Hike, which otherwise would probably win best hike every year.
 Beyond this annual hike, below are our favorites for this year.

 Most Surprising Park Experience